 SEC.
 401. SOUTH AFRICA DEFINED.
-For purposes of this Act, the term "South Africa" includes-
+For purposes of this Act, the term "South which South African blacks are assigned on the basis of ethnic origin, including the Transkei, Bophuthatswana, Ciskei, and Venda.

-(1) the Republic of South Africa.
+Africa" includes-(1) the Republic of South Africa.

-(2) any territory under the administration, legal or illegal, of South Africa, and
+(2) any territory under the administration, legal or illegal, of South Africa, and (3) the "bantustans" or "homelands", to